PaulDuvall/aws-5-mins/cloudshell/README.md

 Your CloudShell environment is launched into a dedicated VPC managed by AWS.
 As of now, you can have outbound connections but not inbound connections.
 On AWS' near-term roadmap is launching into an existing VPC.

-You can customize your shell environment with dark and lLight mode, modifying font size.
+You can customize your shell environment with dark and light mode, modifying font size.
 You can download and upload files and launch multiple tabs and columns.

 Helpful for context - switching between AWS accounts.